TOP FIVE...

 The road movie takes a physical journey and uses it as a catalyst for a spiritual emotional or moral journey.
 Disregarding any number of horror movies where the travellers find themselves in a semi deserted locale with strange and hostile residents bent on doing them harm, here are my top 5 in no particular order.

 Jack Nicholson, Peter Fonda and Dennis Hopper, drugs, motorbikes and the open road.
 It’s 1969, it’s free love, it’s time to find yourself and expand your conscious.
-Welcome to the new America baby!
+Welcome to the new

-Before the Fokkers, before analysing this or that, De Niro was playing it straight for laughs as a bounty hunter dragging mafia accountant Charles Grodin across America, staying one step ahead of the mob, the FBI and a rival bounty hunter.
+Before the Fokkers, before analysing this or that, De Niro was playing it straight for laughs as a bounty hunter dragging mafia accountant Charles Grodin across

 The scene: Steve Martin and John Candy, newly acquainted and travelling across the country together, are forced to share a bed in a cheap motel.
 Inevitably they wake up snuggled together in bed, Candy’s arm draped across Martins chest.